 Keep your bins clean and odor-free

 There can be many bad smells in a house, but probably nothing is worse than kitchen garbage odors that easily seep into other rooms, especially if you have a stinky compost bin too.
-Even if you empty your trash cans regularly and use odor-proof garbage bags, food particles or liquid may collect in the bottom of them that that causes an unbearable stench and may attract household pets.
+Even if you clean your trash cans regularly and use odor-proof garbage bags, food particles or liquid may collect in the bottom of them that that causes an unbearable stench and may attract household pets.

-Sprinkling odor-absorbing materials such as baking soda, charcoal, or coffee beans in the bottom of the trash cans will instantly help to get rid of the garbage smell in the kitchen but cleaning your bins properly from time to time is the only way to go in order to maintain high-level hygiene and a nice smelling environment.
+Sprinkling odor-absorbing materials such as baking soda, charcoal, or coffee beans in the bottom of the trash cans will instantly help to get rid of garbage smell in the kitchen but cleaning your bins properly from time to time is the only way to go in order to maintain high-level hygiene and a nice smelling environment.